Recent Books

 available in print and for Kindle

 Saving a Songbird is a collection of short stories with a twist: they are nonfiction.
-The writer constructed the tales by using techniques of traditional short story writers.
+The I constructed the tales by using techniques of traditional short story writers.
 Each story tells of the narrator’s dealings with unusual people he knew, many in various Venezuelan villages, others in towns in Texas.
 Several of the stories have won first place in national contests.
-Jerry's brother wrote a memoir telling of some of the same events.
+My brother Carl wrote a memoir telling of some of the same events.

 published by Slough Press